Freshmen & Transfer Student Scholarships

 UC offers several transfer student opportunities as well as a scholarship opportunity for transition students from our branch campuses.

-For maximum consideration, community college transfer students must have their admission application and transcript information submitted to UC by April 30th.
+For maximum consideration, community college transfer students new to UC must have their admission application and transcript information submitted to UC by April 30th.
+UC Regional to Clifton Transition Scholarship application and deadlines available online.

-Incoming freshmen, transfers and continuing students can explore UC and other scholarship opportunities using our scholarship search tool located on the top navigation bar throughout this site.
+Incoming freshmen, transfers and continuing students can explore UC and other scholarship opportunities.

 Once you have been admitted to UC, you can log into Catalyst, the student information system to use the scholarship search tile for additional views of non-UC opportunities.